radzenhq/radzen-blazor/Radzen.DocFX/articles/components/htmleditor.md

 # HtmlEditor component
-This guide demonstrates how to use RadzenHtmlEditor.
+This article demonstrates how to use RadzenHtmlEditor.

 ## Get and set the value
 As all Radzen Blazor input components the HtmlEditor has a `Value` property which gets and sets the value of the component.